DETAILED ACTION

 Yet Behbehani do not teach wherein the electronic display changes the displayable first vehicle command to a displayable second vehicle command when the displayable performance alteration command is received from the controller;

-a plurality of user selectable modes, wherein one user selectable mode represents a first maximum speed commandable by the controller that the vehicle may attain, operate at, and not exceed when operating in a first jurisdiction and a concurrently displayed second mode represents a second maximum speed commandable by the controller that the vehicle may attain, operate at, and not exceed when operating in a second jurisdiction; and
+a plurality of user selectable modes, wherein one user selectable mode represents a first maximum speed commandable by the controller that the vehicle may attain, operate at, and not exceed when operating in a first jurisdiction and a concurrently displayed second mode represents a second maximum speed commandable by the controller that the vehicle may attain, operate at, and not exceed when operating in the first jurisdiction.

 However, in the same field of endeavor, Slaton teaches wherein the electronic display changes the displayable first vehicle command to a displayable second vehicle command when the displayable performance alteration command is received from the controller (Slaton: Fig. 4 and 5A-B Element 162; Para 4 “The operator notifications may include a speed control band adjustment notification that indicates a proposed change from a currently active speed control band to another of the available speed control bands.
 Presentation of the speed control band adjustment notification may be based on, for example, a speed change event in which a new PCC set speed is outside the currently active speed control band, or a count of speed change events in which PCC set speeds are outside the currently active speed control band”; Para 53 “In the display state 300 shown in FIG. 4, the function tell-tale 162 indicates that the base cruise control system is active with cruise set speed of 55 mph”);